Links in this page indicated

 This suggests that the potential for mate choice in animals may affect the types

-I'm collaborating with Mark Norman of the museum of Victoria,
+I'm collaborating with Mark Norman and Julian Finn of the museum of Victoria,

 Melbourne in studying dynamic mimicry in cephalopods.
 The unique abilities of